secfit/CTI_AI/README.md

 Instead of one model doing everything, you assign distinct roles: one agent reads reports, another maps TTPs, another writes the final profile.
 Each agent is optimized for a narrow task.

 **2. Tool Use**
-Agents can use real tools — file readers, web search APIs, code interpreters.
+Agents can use real tools, file readers, web search APIs, code interpreters.
 They don't just think; they act.

 **3. Orchestration & Memory**
-Multi-agent frameworks like CrewAI manage task sequencing, pass outputs between agents, and maintain shared state across a pipeline — something a chat interface can't do.
+Multi-agent frameworks like CrewAI manage task sequencing, pass outputs between agents, and maintain shared state across a pipeline, something a chat interface can't do.

 ```
 Traditional Approach:    Human → reads report → maps TTPs → writes profile
                          Time: 6-8 hours per actor

 AI Agent Approach:       Pipeline → reads reports → maps TTPs → writes profile
-                         Time: ~45 minutes per actor
+                         Time: ~5 minutes per actor
                          Human role: set direction + validate output
 ```

 ### The Right Mental Model

-AI agents are not a replacement for human expertise — they are a **force multiplier**.
+AI agents are not a replacement for human expertise, they are a **force multiplier**.
 Your job shifts from doing the research to:
 - Designing the pipeline
 - Curating the inputs
 - Validating the output
 - Acting on the findings

-This course teaches all four.

 ---

 ## 4. Understanding AI Agents — Core Concepts

 Before writing any code, you need a clear mental model of how AI agents work.
-The following concepts apply across frameworks — not just CrewAI.
+The following concepts apply across frameworks, not just CrewAI.

 ### What is an AI Agent?